 How do things go wrong?

-However, in the complexity of our medico-legal maternity care system, protection of a mother's rights to informed decision making and bodily autonomy can be forgotten in favour of hospital policies and practices.
+In the complexity of our medico-legal maternity care system, protection of a mother's rights to informed decision making and bodily autonomy can be forgotten in favour of hospital policies and practices.
 While policies and practices are helpful for ensuring the running of the service, they aren't always in the best interests of individual women and their babies.

-This is not how maternity care should be delivered.
+These scenarios are examples of obstetric violence, which are never the way maternity care should be delivered.
 We all have the right to informed decision making and evidence based care.

 What can I do about it?